wusai2333/trib/doc/labs.md

 You will write the labs in Google's [golang](http://golang.org).
 It is a young language with a syntax somewhere between C/C++ and Python.
-It comes with a very rich standard library, and also language-level support for light-weight but powerful concurrency semantics with *go routines* and *channels*.
+It comes with a very rich standard library, and language-level support for light-weight but powerful concurrency semantics with *go routines* and *channels*.

 Here is some key documentation on the language: